edelauna/eecs4101-project/tutorial1-subagents/README.md

             elif max(q_pawn) > max(q_king):
                 # Pawn is the better piece
                 dec = 1
-            else: dec = 0
             if dec < 0.5:
-                # Deciding to move the mouse - therefore reset the pawn back to its previous state
+                # Deciding to move the BlackKing - therefore reset the pawn back to its previous state
                 pawn.cell = self.old_cells[1]
                 pawn.lastState = None
                 self.setAgentAttr(blkKing)